Naseeha-O/Banknote-Classification-Project/README.md

 1. Upload the notebook to Google Colab
 2. Upload the dataset to your Google Drive
 3. Update paths in the code:

-   -RAW_IMAGES_FOLDER = "/content/drive/MyDrive/your_path/raw_images"
+   RAW_IMAGES_FOLDER = "/content/drive/MyDrive/your_path/raw_images"

-   -OUTPUT_FOLDER = "/content/drive/MyDrive/your_path/banknote_dataset"
+   OUTPUT_FOLDER = "/content/drive/MyDrive/your_path/banknote_dataset"
-4. Run all cells sequentially
+5. Run all cells sequentially